Everything PR News

 Frequently Asked Questions

-What was the Klarna redesign?
+What was the Airbnb redesign?

-Who led the Klarna redesign?
+Who led the Airbnb redesign?

 Why do companies redesign now?

-AI engines have changed what a website is for (source rather than destination), mobile and conversational interfaces have replaced desktop browse patterns, and strategic repositioning needs a public artifact that earnings calls and press releases cannot provide.
+AI engines have changed what a website is for — source rather than destination — mobile and conversational interfaces have replaced desktop browse patterns, and strategic repositioning needs a public artifact that earnings calls and press releases cannot provide.

 What other recent redesigns matter?